Chri1629/aml_project/README.md

 ## Execution

-In order to execute all the files
+In order to execute all the files you must run:

+`python main.py`